projectcapsule/capsule/docs/operator/use-cases/onboarding.md

 EOF
 ```

-However, it's more likely thet Bill assigns the ownership of the `oil` tenant to a group of users instead of a single one.
+However, it's more likely that Bill assigns the ownership of the `oil` tenant to a group of users instead of a single one.
 Bill creates a new group account `oil-users` in the Acme Corp. identity management system and then he assigns Alice and Bob identities to the `oil-users` group.

 The tenant manifest is modified as in the following: